 Shelli Farhadian, MD, PhD

-Shelli is an Infectious Disease fellow, currently supported by an NIH T32 training grant through the Yale Program on Aging.
+Shelli completed her clinical training in Internal Medicine and Infectious Diseases, and is currently an NIH T32 postdoctoral research fellow.
 She works with the HAND+ cohort to characterize immune activation in CSF.
 Shelli was born in New Jersey to parents who immigrated to the US from Iran.
 She completed her undergraduate degree in mathematics at MIT, and received her MD-PhD through the Tri-Institutional MD-PhD program at Weill Cornell and the Rockefeller University, in New York City.
 In her free time, she provides forensic medical evaluations through the Yale Center for Asylum Medicine.
-Shellienjoys gardening, needle crafts, and exploring the outdoors in Connecticut with her family.

 Ryan Handoko, BS

 Ryan Handoko is a medical student at the Yale School of Medicine.
 A native of southern California, he first ventured to the East Coast for a degree in Applied Math-Biology at Brown University.
 He then moved on to investigate systems and computational immunology at the Laboratory of Systems Biology, NIAID, NIH.
 Staying in Washington, DC, he worked in infectious disease research policy with Gryphon Scientific.
 With an interest in immunology and infectious diseases, Ryan entered medical school in 2016 and joined the Spudich Lab to investigate predictors and clinical parameters associated with poor immunological response in treated acute HIV infection.
 Ryan enjoys exploring national parks, singing with the Yale Citations, and all-you-can-eat sushi.